 For the laboratory experiment, eight copies of each of the four acceleration time histories were constructed by rescaling the data such that the r.m.s. amplitudes were exactly 0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 3.5 and 4.0 m/s2 for the two driving conditions and 0.4, 0.5, 0.6, 0.75, 1.0, 1.25, 1.5, 1.75 m/s2 for the two idle conditions.
 Eight copies of each of the four sound pressure time histories were also constructed by rescaling to sound pressure levels of exactly 85, 88, 91, 94, 97, 100, 103 and 106 dB SPL for both the driving and the idle conditions.
 By arranging all possible combinations of vibration and sound, a total of 64 pairs were produced for each of the four conditions.
-A check of stimuli reproduction accuracy was performed with 10 participants under test posture and grip strength.
+A check of stimuli reproduction accuracy was performed with 10 participants who were asked to adopt a realistic driving posture, and to grip the steering wheel using both hands, applying the grip strength that would be used when driving on a winding country road.
 Tangential acceleration was measured at the wheel using the ENTRAN EGAS-FS-25 accelerometer while the sound achieved at each ear was measured using a B&K type 4101 binaural probe microphone.
 For each participant 10 applications of each stimuli pair were performed and the response measurements averaged.
-The maximum r.m.s. acceleration error was found to be 15 percent while the mean r.m.s. error was 15 percent.
+The maximum r.m.s. acceleration error was found to be 15 percent while the mean r.m.s. error was 5 percent.
 The maximum difference in sound pressure level was 4 dB, while the mean difference was less than 1 dB.